Chua Ser Lien: Early life

-2003 Christmas kidnapping
+2003 Yio Chu Kang abduction case

-Planning of kidnap plot
+Planning of abduction plot

 By late 2003, Chua Ser Lien's cleaning company had experienced several monetary problems, and Chua also accumulated a gambling debt of around S$600,000.
 In early December 2003, 42-year-old Chua, who was stressed by his financial problems, met up with his 35-year-old friend Tan Ping Koon (陈平坤 Chén Píngkūn), who was a self-employed transport manager to talk about his debts.
-Similarly, at that time, Tan himself was also troubled by his percarious financial situation and debts amounting to half a million dollars, and his wife had left him and his nine-year-old daughter to live in separation.
+Similarly, at that time, Tan himself was also troubled by his precarious financial situation and debts amounting to half a million dollars, and his wife had left him and his nine-year-old daughter to live in separation.
 Prior to this, Tan and Chua knew each other for seven years as they both lived in the same public housing neighbourhood at Tampines.

 As both men spoke about their own financial debts, they both discuss ways to help discharge their debts.
 At first, the men thought of drug trafficking but were too afraid of taking part in it due to low returns and risks of the death penalty.
 Chua later suggested that they kidnap a person for a ransom of $2 million.
 They both gathered information to look for possible targets, and after identifying two companies as their best options, Chua decided to choose one of the companies, as he heard from a friend that this particular company's managing director had a huge income, for which it was more than sufficient to fork a ransom of $2 million from him.
 Chua and Tan decided that they would target one of the director's children for abduction.
 In fact, they planned to call the kidnapping off if they won the weekly lottery based on two numbers they selected as their false registration plates for their getaway car, but they did not.